Bluejuice1001/mapche-search-iframe/README.md

 2.00
 Added Lat and Lng on search bar, also build in if Lat and Lng not in coutry it displays error message

+2.01
+Cannot press Search if not both Lat and Lng is filled in